-Getting rid of that bad credit isn’t easy, but we’ve found a series of actionable tips from industry experts and our own research that will help you bump up your credit score.
+Getting rid of that bad credit isn’t easy, but we’ve found a series of actionable tips from industry experts and our own research that will help you raise your credit score.

-Before we talk about how you can repair your credit score, it’s important to know what bad scores are.
+Before we talk about how you can repair your bad credit, it’s important to know what bad scores are.
 Every consumer has credit scores from multiple credit bureaus (Experian, TransUnion, Equifax), the agencies who keep track of your financial history and create a score based on that history.